The plates have been cleared, dessert is finished and the last sips of coffee have disappeared.

 Latin America and the Caribbean have similar tipping guidelines to Canada and the US, but only around 10% gratuity is expected.

-Tipping has just recently become more common in Russia, and I am sure will be even more so after the Olympics in 2014.
+Tipping has just recently become more common in Russia.
 A 10% tip should be more than enough.

 Leaving a tip of any kind can often be taken as an insult (especially in Korea and Japan).
 The majority of restaurants in Asian countries are small, family run business and leaving a tip is like telling them that you think they have a poor business and need a handout.
 The few establishments that do not take it as rude will be confused by the extra money and will probably try and give it back to you.

 Restaurants located in touristy areas of Thailand and other countries in Southeast Asia will accept tips, but it is not necessary to leave anything if you don’t want to.

 Tipping in Australia and New Zealand can be controversial because it is often looked at as an unwanted imported custom.
 It is becoming more common, however, so leaving 10% for great service should be fine.